backwards-limited/python-backwards/docs/setup.md

 But wait!
 Whoops!
 We have just installed the pycrypto module globally.
 What if different projects need different versions?

-We can install third modules per project by using the Python package manager [Anaconda](https://www.anaconda.com/download/#macos).
+We can install third modules per project by using the (optional) Python package manager [Anaconda](https://www.anaconda.com/download/#macos).
 I don't know!
 Where on earth do they come up we these names?

 We can once again install using Homebrew: